-“There's a tendency for designers who work alone, whether in-house at a company or for themselves, to shy away from interacting with other designers for a number of reasons, fear being one of them,” says Drew Elrick, an in-house graphic designer at University of Northwestern - St. Paul and a freelance graphic designer.
+“There's a tendency for designers who work alone, whether in-house at a company or for themselves, to shy away from interacting with other designers for a number of reasons, fear being one of them,” says graphic designer Drew Elrick.
 “But we need to build relationships with our design peers to get fresh eyes on our work, to learn from each other and to help make connections which lead to new clients and job opportunities.”

-Aside from the libraries of photos, graphics, fonts, communications and other elements that designers work with on a regular basis, there's the simple matter that everything you create will need to be stored and structured somewhere.
+Aside from the libraries of photos, graphics, fonts, communications and other elements that designers work with regularly, there's the simple matter that everything you create will need to be stored and structured somewhere.

 “You need to create a system that will allow you to know exactly where to find anything pertaining to any client,” Vélez suggests.
 “This will make a difference on time saved and [will] show you delivered what you were paid to do.
 Moreover, when follow up work is requested from a happy customer, it makes it easy to find all assets.”

-This is especially true if you work as a freelance graphic designer.
-Creating your own schedule sounds dreamy, but it also comes with its fair share of work.
+This is especially true if are a freelance graphic designer.
+Creating your own schedule may sound like a dream, but it also comes with its fair share of work.
 Not only are you the one creating the graphics for clients, but you’re also the one managing clerical duties, like billing and supply ordering.
 Many graphic designer jobs include overseeing photo shoots, working with a communications team and managing interns.

 If you’re freelancing, it will also be up to you to market your business.
 You’ll have to create your own social media posts and manage paid advertising.
 You’ll want to create a website that displays a portfolio of your work, and whether you hire someone or create it yourself, you’ll be directing the process, providing photography and adding copy to explain what you’ve designed.